pboling/sanitize_email/README.md

 ## Authors

-Peter Boling is the original author of the code, and current maintainer of both the rails 2 and rails 3 development tracks.
+Peter Boling is the original author of the code, and current maintainer.

-John Trupiano did the initial gemification and some refactoring.
+Thanks to John Trupiano for turning Peter's original Rails plugin into this gem!

 ## Contributors